monadius/vscode-hol-light/README.md

     Creates an input dialog where HOL Light theorems could be searched (all results will appear in a HOL Light REPL).
 Inputs in this dialog are either term patterns (with `_` wildcards; e.g., `_ + _ = _`) or names in double quotes (e.g., "ARITH").
 Several search terms separated by a comma can be given (e.g., `_ + _ = _, "ARITH"`).

+1) **HOL Light: Remove Highlighting**

+    Default shortcut: `Alt + D`

+    Removes highlighting of the text sent to REPL from the active text document.

+1) **HOL Light: Jump to Highlighted Text**

+    Default shortcut: `Alt + J`

+    Moves the cursor to the end of a highlighted text in the active text editor.

 1) **HOL Light: Set HOL Light Path**

     Opens a dialog where a path to HOL Light should be selected.
 This path is required for enabling autocompletion for items defined in the HOL Light `Help` directory.